John Cannan

-John David Guise Cannan (born 20 February 1954) is a British murderer, serial rapist, serial abductor and suspected serial killer.
-A former car salesman, Cannan was convicted in July 1988 of murder and multiple sexual offences, abductions and attempted abductions.
-He was given three life sentences for the murder of Shirley Banks in Bristol in October 1987; the attempted kidnapping of Julia Holman on the previous night; the rape of a woman in Reading, Berkshire, in 1986; the rape of his girlfriend in December 1980; and several other abductions, attempted abductions and sexual offences.
-He became eligible for parole in October 2022 and had a parole hearing the following month, the results of which are not yet known.
+John David Guise Cannan (20 February 1954 – 6 November 2024) was a British murderer, serial rapist, serial abductor and suspected serial killer.
+Cannan was convicted in July 1988 and given three life sentences for the murder of Shirley Banks in Bristol in October 1987; the attempted kidnapping of Julia Holman on the previous night; the rape of a woman in Reading, Berkshire, in 1986; the rape of his girlfriend in December 1980; and several other abductions, attempted abductions and sexual offences.

-Cannan is the only suspect in the disappearance of Suzy Lamplugh, who had an appointment in July 1986 to meet a man calling himself 'Mr Kipper' and has not been seen since.
-In November 2002, the Crown Prosecution Service decided that there was insufficient evidence to charge him.
-That month Scotland Yard held a press conference at which, in a rare move, officers named Cannan as the man they believed murdered Lamplugh.
-Cannan says he knows who killed Lamplugh, and states that this person is the same person responsible for the murder of Shirley Banks, of which he himself was convicted.
-DNA evidence showed Lamplugh had previously been in a car Cannan owned at the time of her disappearance.
+Cannan was the only suspect in the disappearance of Fulham estate agent Suzy Lamplugh, who had an appointment in July 1986 to meet a man calling himself "Mr. Kipper" and has not been seen since.
+In November 2002, the Crown Prosecution Service decided that there was insufficient evidence to charge him with Lamplugh's abduction and presumed murder.
+That month the Metropolitan Police held a press conference at which, in a rare move, officers publicly named Cannan as the man they believed murdered Lamplugh.
+Cannan said he knew who killed Lamplugh, and stated that this person is the same person responsible for the murder of Banks, of which he himself was convicted.
+DNA evidence showed Lamplugh had previously been in a car Cannan used at the time of her disappearance.

+In September 2023 Cannan became eligible for parole, which was refused the following month.
+He died in Full Sutton Prison on 6 November 2024, at the age of 70, from natural causes.

 Early life

-John David Guise Cannan was born in Sutton Coldfield, Birmingham, on 20 February 1954.
-He was sent by his parents to Keyse private school for boys at age 4.
-He has said that, when he was aged around 7 or 8, a teacher sexually abused him, forcing him to drop his trousers and touch the abuser while being indecently assaulted himself; he continued to be abused by the teacher for months.
+John Cannan was born in Sutton Coldfield, Warwickshire, on 20 February 1954 to father Cyril Cannan, a flight lieutenant in the Royal Air Force during the Second World War, and mother Sheila Cannan, a career engineer and housewife.
+Cannan came from a middle-class family and was first sent by his parents to Keyse private school for boys at the age of 4.
+He attended public school until the age of 15.

+Cannan claimed that, when he was between the ages of 7 and 8, he was sexually abused by a teacher, forced to drop his trousers and touch the abuser while being indecently assaulted himself; he continued to be abused by the teacher for months.
 These events had a lasting effect on Cannan, who felt deeply ashamed by them, and he became afraid of school and developed a stammer from being nervous in the school environment.

-At age 9, Cannan was removed from the school and his mother took him to a doctor over his anxiety.
-Cannan later claimed that the sexual abuse left him struggling with feelings of humiliation and shame, which in turn led him to express much anger and resentment.
+At the age of 9, Cannan was removed from the school and sought medical help for his anxiety.
+He later claimed that the sexual abuse left him struggling with feelings of humiliation and shame, which in turn led him to express much anger and resentment.
 Cannan also had a difficult relationship with his father, "who was quick to criticise and had an unpredictable temper."
+Cannan was in the merchant navy for three months aged 17, then began working as a car salesman in his father's company.
+He was married in May 1978 to June Vale and had a daughter.